 So should you grab an ice pack or a heating pad?

 You would think that science would have all the nitty gritty details on how ice and heat work, but sadly, there really isn’t much empirical evidence telling us exactly what makes ice and heat effective.
 Over time we’ve developed some guidelines and plausible logic for which will work best at making you more comfortable.

-Ice is for fresh or new injuries, swollen (inflamed), bruised, sore spots.
+Ice is for fresh/new injuries, swollen (inflamed), bruised, sore spots.
 As long as there isn’t an open wound (inflammation is a natural healing mechanism with a laceration), throw an ice pack on it.

 Except for back pain, don’t ice general back pain.
-See the note below.
+See below.

-Heat is for general aches, pains and cramps.
-If the pain is related to your muscle, heats your best choice.
+Heat is for general aches, pains, and cramps.
+If the pain is related to your muscle, heat is your best choice.
 (As long is there no swelling.)
-Heat works best for general back and neck pain, overexertion and pains related to fibromyalgia.
+Heat works best for general back and neck pain, overexertion, and pains related to fibromyalgia.

-Heat is best on: arthritis (chronically stiff joints), tension headaches from neck soreness, menstrual cramps, neuropathy, tendonitis (chronically irritated tendons), knots and general back/neck soreness.
+Heat is best for arthritis (chronically stiff joints), tension headaches from neck soreness, menstrual cramps, neuropathy, tendonitis (chronically irritated tendons), knots, and general back/neck soreness.